-An itinerary that will take you to the discovery of the most symbolic and characteristic places of this land with ancient traditions.
-Leave with us for a beautiful accessible trip to India!
+An itinerary that will take you to the discovery of the most iconic and characteristic places of this land with ancient traditions.
+Travel with us with this beautiful and accessible trip to India!

 We will start from the magnificent area of the Golden Triangle, visiting the wonderful cities of Delhi, Jaipur and Agra, the city of the iconic Taj Mahal!